Fi Mini vs 3+ is not really a small-dog vs big-dog decision like marketing suggests.

 | Typical verdict | Best all-around flagship | Niche but powerful traveller option | Depends on lifestyle, not hype |

-Verizon vs AT&T — The Single Most Important Factor in Fi Reliability
+Verizon vs AT&T — The #1 Factor in the Fi Mini vs 3+ Matchup

-Before buying, check coverage maps for both carriers and test phones from friends or neighbors in the same locations your dog usually roams.
-In many cases, the stronger carrier matters more than whether your dog technically qualifies as “small” or “large.”
+Before buying, check local carrier coverage and test phones from friends or neighbors in the areas where your dog spends the most time.

 Fi’s modern ecosystem really revolves around two products.